-The Public and Agency Outreach chapter and appendices fully document the implementation of the Public Participation Plan for the Alternatives Analysis (AA) and Draft Environmental Impact Statement/Environmental Impact Report (DEIS/DEIR) phases of the project in compliance with the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).
-Outreach efforts during the AA and DEIS/DEIR process were performed in accordance with the Safe, Accountable, Flexible, Efficient Transportation Equity Act - A Legacy for Users (SAFETEA-LU), and were inclusive and encouraging of community participation.
-Metro sought extensive coordination with other federal, state, local, and tribal entities during the scoping process and throughout the DEIS/DEIR phase of the project.
-This chapter provides summary highlights of the outreach efforts and specifically addresses the public participation process and activities from early scoping (October 31 to November 30, 2007) during the AA process through the formal scoping period (March 24 to May 11, 2009), and during preparation of the DEIS prior to submission of the Administrative DEIS/DEIR in May 2010 to the Federal Transit Administration (FTA).
+The chapter and the Agency Coordination and Public Involvement Appendix (Appendix I) fully document the implementation of the Public Participation Plan for the Alternatives Analysis (AA) and Draft EIS/EIR phases of the project in compliance with the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).
+Outreach efforts during the AA and Draft EIS/EIR process were performed in accordance with the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), and were inclusive and encouraging of community participation.
+Metro sought extensive coordination with other federal, state, local, and tribal entities during the scoping process and throughout the Draft EIS/EIR phase of the project.
+This chapter provides summary highlights of the outreach efforts and specifically addresses the public participation process and activities from early scoping (October 31 to November 30, 2007) during the AA process through the formal scoping period (March 24 to May 11, 2009), and during subsequent preparation of the Draft EIS/EIR and this Final EIS/EIR from 2009 through 2011.